tjsego/mechanica/docs/main/source/bonded_interactions.rst

     # Create a bond between particles "p0" and "p1" using the potential "pot_bond"
     bond_handle = mx.Bond.create(pot_bond, p0, p1)

-:class:`Bond` instances have an optional dissociation energy that, when set, describes an energy threshold above which the bond is automatically destroyed.
-Likewise, each :class:`Bond` instance has an optional half life that, when set, describes the probability of destroying the bond at each simulation step, which Mechanica automatically implements,
+:py:attr:`Bond` instances have an optional dissociation energy that, when set, describes an energy threshold above which the bond is automatically destroyed.
+Likewise, each :py:attr:`Bond` instance has an optional half life that, when set, describes the probability of destroying the bond at each simulation step, which Mechanica automatically implements,